Azores itinerary: 3 beautiful islands in 10 days

 Cha Gorreana

 Next, drive to the village of Moinhos to visit the beautiful Parque dos Moinhos and Cascata do Limbo waterfall.
 In the summer, the park is bursting with thousands of blue hydrangeas – it’s an incredible sight.
-Nearby there’s also a really nice beach (Praia dos Moinhos) with volcanic sand that’s worth a visit.
+Nearby there’s also a really nice volcanic beach called Praia dos Moinhos that’s worth a visit.

 After exploring Moinhos, drive to Lomba de Sao Pedro village to do the hike to Cascata do Teofilo and Cascata da Gruta waterfalls.
-This was one of my favorite hikes in Sao Miguel.
-It felt like walking through a fairytale forest and the waterfalls themselves were also spectacular.
+This was easily one of my favorite hikes in Sao Miguel.
+It felt like we were walking through a fairytale forest and both of the waterfalls were also spectacular.

 The last stop of the day is Parque Natural da Ribeira dos Caldeirões.
 It’s a beautifully landscaped park with walkways, lush vegetation, multiple waterfalls and old water mills.